vsoch/vsoch.github.io/_posts/2019/2019-10-03-regression-wasm.md

 If anyone has ideas about the above, please let me know!
 I'll probably try working on some of the above for some future fun project.
+I'm also looking for an excuse to develop an API of web assembly functions, so if you are a researcher and need a thing, please reach out!

 ## Development and Questions!